Top Argos Discount Codes for October 201913Discount Codes Available

 What is sustainable shopping?

-In essence, sustainable shopping is the practice of ensuring what we’re buying isn’t having a negative impact on the environment, resources around us or even from a social perspective.
+In essence, sustainable shopping is the practice of ensuring what we’re buying isn’t having a negative impact on the environment, the world’s resources and society at large.

 A sustainable product isn’t just something which ticks one of those boxes, but all of them.
 For that reason, a lot of consideration has to go into every step of the commercial journey.
 That means things like:

-- Packaging is made from materials which won't have an impact on the natural environment when disposed of.
-A plastic bottle can take up to 450 years to degrade
+- Checking packaging is made from materials which won't have an impact on the natural environment when disposed of.
+A plastic bottle can take up to 450 years to degrade, and by 2021, we’ll be buying 1.2 million bottles every second.

 All of this plays a part in sustainability efforts.